MaggusCoding/KBAckend/README.md

 # KBAckend
-1. At the moment build all modules with command: mvn clean install -DskipTests
+1. Build all modules and run tests with command: mvn clean install
 2. Run the app from commandline: <br>
    2.1. cd ./application/ <br>
    2.2. mvn spring-boot:run <br>